-Three triterpenes (maslinic acid, corosolic acid, and ursolic acid) were isolated from V. macrocarpon.
-Their inhibitory potency (IC50) acid was 7.4, 8.8, and < 10 $\mu$ M, respectively, using HIM as the enzyme source and 2.8, 4.3, and < 10 $\mu$ M, respectively, using recombinant CYP3A4 as the enzyme source.
-These in vitro inhibitory potencies, which are within the range of those reported for two CYP3A inhibitory components in grapefruit juice, suggest that these triterpenes may have contributed to the midazolam-cranberry juice interaction observed in a clinical study (Kim et al., 2011).

-The effect of an ethanolic extract of cranberry pressed juice on UDP-glucuronosyltransferase (UGT) 1A4, UGT1A6, and UGT1A9 activities in human liver microsomes was investigated.
-A weak inhibition was observed in the case of UGT1A9 with IC50 value 260.5 $\mu$ g/ml.
-UGT1A9 catalyzes glucuronidation of a wide range of substrates including MPA, propofol, raloxifene, and flavopiridol (Mohamed & Frye, 2011).
-Choi et al. (2014) reported also that cranberry (commercial product, fruit) weakly inhibited UGT1A9 activity (IC50=458±49.7 $\mu$ g/mL) in vitro, but not UGT1A1, UGT1A4, UGT1A6 and UGT2B7.
+Three triterpenes (maslinic acid, corosolic acid and ursolic acid) were isolated from V. macrocarpon.
+Their inhibitory potency (IC50) acid was 7.4, 8.8, and <10 μ M, respectively, using human intestinal microsomes as the enzyme source and 2.8, 4.3, and <10 μ M, respectively, using recombinant CYP3A4 as the enzyme source (Kim et al., 2011).
+The effect of an ethanolic extract of cranberry pressed juice on UDP-glucuronosyltransferase (UGT) 1A4, UGT1A6, and UGT1A9 activities in human liver microsomes were investigated.
+A weak inhibition was observed in the case of UGT1A9 with IC{50} value 260.5 μg/ml.
+UGT1A9 catalyzes glucuronidation of a wide range of substrates including MPA, propofol, raloxifene and flavopiridol (Mohamed and Frye, 2011).
+Choi et al. (2014) reported also that cranberry (commercial product, fruit) weakly inhibited UGT1A9 activity (IC{50} =458±49.7 μg/ml) in vitro, but not UGT1A1, UGT1A4, UGT1A6 and UGT2B7.